swizzard/voros/readme.md

 with a modulo-ish mechanism resulting in the first game in April immediately following the last game of the last year's playoffs.

-There's no per-game date info, unfortunately.
+~~There's no per-game date info, unfortunately.
 The only date information is in the URL, and I couldn't think of an elegant way to propagate that through the parsing process.
 Maybe I will someday!
-Coincidentally, I'm also accepting PRs, hint hint.
+Coincidentally, I'm also accepting PRs, hint hint.~~ (There are actually _two_ separate date fields in the data itself&mdash;`start_tfs_zulu` and `tfs_zulu`.
+They're even already in UTC for you!
+Local game times could be recreated with a library like [`pytz`](https://pypi.python.org/pypi/pytz?) and a mapping between home teams and timezones, but that's Beyond The Scope Of This Work.)

 You can get A LOT OF DATA this way.
 The code uses generators wherever reasonable to cut down on memory usage, but you'll still probably regret trying